 What to expect from your lectures

-Studying at uni is totally different to studying at school or college; that much you know.
-But what's it actually like going to a uni lecture?
+As you might expect, studying at uni is a whole different experience from school or college.
+So what's it actually like going to a uni lecture?

 >> JAMES: Hi, my name's James, I'm a first year undergraduate economics student at UEA and I want to show you what a lecture's like today, so follow me.

 [camera follows James into the lecture theatre.
 Highlights from the lecture shown]

 So that was a lecture, I hope you enjoyed that.
 Let me answer some questions you might have.

 >> TEXT: What has surprised you most about lectures?

 >> JAMES: I'd say that lectures are less formal than I thought they would be and that when you're in lectures you cover more content than you would do at college and that content moves a lot faster.

 >> JAMES: So the lecturers are very approachable.
 Different lecturers have their different methods.
 You can always contact them after lecture but sometimes you can email them and you can use an app to also ask questions.